easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20201018
+## implemented MOP controller again with real and smooth switching
+previously, I did **DMOPMIMO** with "nearest" for lookup table and switching. of course, at the boundary, there would be discontinuity. this switching back and forth was so bad that I didn’t continue.
+I didn’t know how to and Lei asked me to settle with "just stick to one controller and don’t switch" for the fixed QP scenario. but later, they were not happy with me doing MOP but not doing a working (smooth) switching, so I started again.

+linear interpolation was always an option but I felt like it didn’t really make sense.
+I thought it would make some of the other QPs less accurate. another thing was that I probably didn’t find a good way to implement this. this was also what happened this time. there are a few things in simulink to do related things. the output of `n-D lookup table` seems to be only scalar. this wouldn't work for me b/c I need vector or matrix. this was the solution I used in **DMOPMIMO** but apparently it's not enough this time. there's also `direct lookup table` which can output matrix. however, maybe as the name "direct" implies, it didn’t seem to interpolate so there's no interpolated gains in between. it's also no good.
+I finally found a block that's just called `matrix interpolation` but it needed index (integer) and fraction as input.
+I didn’t like this solution as it's not clean but I ended up using a `1-D lookup table` to map $[-25, 25]$ to $[0,2]$.
+I used a `floor` block to separate the integer and the fraction and fed that to the `MI` block. the block works, so is the controller.
+I compared the performance moving from top right to bottom left and keeping at `(x,y) = (12.5, 12.5)`, which used to be a horrible QP for **DMOPMIMO**. and the result was in general smooth.

+the current implementation could only work for this 9-OP or actually 27-OP division of the workspace. breakpoints are hard coded at this time. the new controller is named **LIMOP** for linear interpolation.

+now that the switching is work, I need to flash out the sliding thing and maybe compare **LIMOP** against **DMIMO**.

+if this works well, I don’t really need to try the idea from yesterday.
+I think it's more or less the same. weighted sum is what happens in interpolation.
+I think interpolation between two points is probably enough and interpolation among neighbors won't change things significantly.

+## extra things about `fakeDIP`
+the function is still quite simple and there are things to improve.
+I didn’t try to go for a circle or other complex path. this should be doable by carefully adding way points.

+another thing is what Lei mentioned when the tool come at the wall with an angle. though I'm probably not thinking the same thing, currently the disturbance force doesn't affect the trajectory. this could be something to do but since it's a fake "DIP", it doesn't really matter that much.

+again, when I think about these thing, I also need to come up with research questions (RQs). otherwise, it's just a patch and a waste of time.

+## misc
+- added **LIMOP** controller and updated reference signals in both **DMOPMIMO** and **LIMOP** to work with a trajectory instead of a fixed point

+# 20201017
+## new ideas on switching
+the idea is basically not do switching. instead, do a weighted sum of things. it's probably like linear interpolation, which is the implementation I will go for next.

+the idea here is not "switching". for each computation step, compute the 9 results that are from the nearest neighbors. then, sum them up using a weighted sum. the further away, the less weight. in my head, it worked a lot better. now that I write it down, I feel like it's still switching, meaning there are still discontinuity moving across some boundaries. but it will probably be softer. since the weight is "continuous", maybe it's better.

+## a little problem with the delay co-sim
+other things are according to plans and expectations but for both scenarios, the "steady-state" stiffness is higher in w/ delay than w/o. this I didn’t expect and I explained this to myself as a "noise" thing. the calculation of the stiffness is actually very unreliable. the numbers are quite high and it can be largely influenced by the change in small penetrations. this is something I should look into but currently I don’t have the time and a good solution in my head.

+## misc
+- *allttest2.m* is a script that will be changed probably constantly. it's just option changes so it should be OK. so is *plotStiffLoop.m*.
+- I usually make separate scripts for the plots I have in the paper so that they are fixed and the figure can be generated later with less fuss. so *plot9Box3.m* is made from *plot9Box.m* to draw the plots with delay.
+- for the delay co-sim, I only touched files related to **DMIMO** and the **OL** files were left unchanged.
+I didn’t run delay co-sim for OL b/c I think it's not needed.
+- the delay in DMIMO controller in *angledWallwHand.slx* is commented through at the moment. this is the only delay actually.

 # 20201005
 ## bugs again with co-sim post-processing
 as I mentioned before, the measurements for TCP pose in Simscape and ADAMS are different.